Directional Photocurrent Generated by Quantum Interference Control

 As shown in Fig.~\ref{fig:apparatus}, we use two different setups to implement 1+2 QuIC and 2+3 QuIC.
-Both use the same light source, namely a modelocked erbium doped fiber laser operating at 1560 nm that is amplified and spectrally broadened to reach a wavelength of 1040 nm, which is then amplified using an ytterbium doped fiber amplifier at 1040 nm (2/3 the wavelength of the 1560 nm light).
+Both use the same light source, namely a modelocked erbium-doped fiber laser producing pulses spaced by 4 nanoseconds at a wavelength of 1560 nm that is amplified and spectrally broadened to reach a wavelength of 1040 nm, which is then amplified using a ytterbium-doped fiber amplifier at 1040 nm (2/3 the wavelength of the 1560 nm light).
 The light at 1560 and 1040 nm constitute sections of the same coherent frequency comb.
 The carrier-envelope phase of a frequency comb has been shown to determine the phase difference between different frequencies that determines if a QuIC process is constructive or destructive~\cite{Fortier2004} and control the direction of molecular disassociation~\cite{Kling2006}.
 We use the 1040 nm output, second harmonic generation, and a two-color interferometer to observe 1+2 QuIC as it is simpler than generating the octave spanning spectrum needed to observe 1+2 QuIC using frequency comb methods~\cite{Fortier2004}.
 Note that Fig.~\ref{fig:apparatus} shows beams splitters for simplicity; the actual setup uses a prism sequence to separate the colors.
-See the supplemental material for details~\cite{SupplementalMaterial}.
 For 2+3 QuIC we use the evolving carrier-envelope phase of the coherent comb at 1560 and 1040 nm.
 Details of the setups are given in the supplementary material~\cite{SupplementalMaterial}.
+We verified that wavelength-dependent dispersion in the delivery optics does not significantly distort the durations of the 1560 nm and 1040 nm pulses at the sample: measured after the final delivery optics, both pulses are ~85 fs.
+Temporal overlap at the sample was set using a motorized delay stage and optimized by maximizing the QuIC current as a function of inter-pulse delay (supplementary Fig. S4), providing an experimental cross-correlation of the two pulse envelopes.
+The 1+2 QuIC measurements used photon fluences of approximately \(3.1\times10^{15}\) and \(3.0\times10^{14}~\mathrm{photons/cm^2}\) per pulse for the \(1040~\mathrm{nm}\) and \(520~\mathrm{nm}\) beams, respectively.
+The 2+3 QuIC measurements used photon fluences of approximately \(5.9\times10^{15}\) and \(1.0\times10^{16}~\mathrm{photons/cm^2}\) per pulse for the \(1040~\mathrm{nm}\) and \(1560~\mathrm{nm}\) beams, respectively.
+These fluences are approximately a factor of 4 above the level needed for a signal-to-noise ratio of 1.
+The supplementary material provides further parameters \cite{SupplementalMaterial}.